Learn the basics

 I have a suggestion to improve your product

 We'd love to hear your thoughts and feedback.
 Please let us know how we can improve our products by clicking on the Feedback button at the bottom of the page.

 I’m having trouble running a search on Matrix

 Here are some common solutions that we encourage you to try if you haven't already:

-- Try another browser, such as Google Chrome, Firefox, or Internet Explorer
+- Try another browser, such as Google Chrome, Firefox, or Edge.

 - Disabling any extensions or add ons that you may have recently added or updated